jdsiegel/chef-orch/README.md

 1. You use a login shell when executing commands on the server.
 This is needed for chruby to set the correct ruby path.
 2. You deploy to $HOME/app.
 Orch will look for a Procfile in
-   $HOME/app/current to configure any runit services.
+   $HOME/app/current to generate runit services.

 For capistrano, you can handle both with the following in your deploy.rb: